 The Prime Minister's Industry 4.0 Taskforce was formed following the release of the report of the Australia-Germany Advisory Group.
 The report recommended government and industry collaboration in both countries on Industry 4.0., including initiating a collaborative approach to developing global Industry 4.0 standards.

 On 25 April 2017, the taskforce signed a cooperation agreement with Germany’s Plattform Industrie 4.0 [1.6MB PDF] [710KB DOCX].

-To strengthen the industry-led nature of the taskforce, it was as renamed the Industry 4.0 Advanced Manufacturing Forum and is now owned by the Australian Industry Group (Ai Group).
-It will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.
+To strengthen the industry-led nature of the taskforce, it has been renamed the Industry 4.0 Advanced Manufacturing Forum and is now hosted by the Australian Industry Group (Ai Group).
+Ai Group will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.

 We will invest approximately $2.4 billion in growing Australia’s research, science and technology capabilities over the next 12 years to support a stronger and smarter economy.

 As part of the Taking Local Businesses Global initiative, $29.9 million will support the development of artificial intelligence and machine learning capabilities of Australian businesses and workers.

 The Australian Council of Learned Academies will examine the opportunities, risks and benefits of AI applications and consider its impact.
 The key findings will cover economic, social, environmental, ethical and cultural impacts that will help guide AI development in Australia over the next decade.